1993 Dodge OEM EV

 ----- Other Chrysler EV History -----

-The second generation of this vehicle, named the EPIC (Electric
+The second generation of this vehicle, designated the EPIC

-motor and single speed transmission as opposed to the DC system of
+AC traction motor and single speed transmission as opposed to

-the TEVan.
-The EPIC was only offered for
+untility companies, the EPIC was only offered for

-lease in New York and California in 1999.
-The Beata Collection
+lease in New York and California in 1999, with a few sold

 ---> Additional pictures below <---